SiENcE/lovemidi/README.md

 lovemidi
 ========

-lovemidi is a project to give LÖVE a midi i/o interface. lovemidi is based on luamidi and rtmidi as interface library.
+lovemidi is a project to give LÖVE a midi i/o interface. lovemidi is based on luamidi and the newest rtmidi library.

 LÖVE/Lua compatibility
 ======================